 The following materials are required to apply for admission to Canisius:

-- A completed paper or online institutional application, or the Common Application, including the school counselor recommendation form.
+- A completed paper or the Common Application, including the school counselor recommendation form.

 - An official high school transcript.